EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Hardware Experiments

+Different from previous experiments, the goal of the OOD terrain avoidance experiment is to show the benefit of mitigating the risk due to epistemic uncertainty.
+Therefore, we only used the proposed planner \cvardyn{} with $\alpha=0.9$, but similar conclusions still hold if we change the underlying local planner to \cvarcost{} or another baseline method to mitigate the risk due to aleatoric uncertainty.
+We executed 3 round trips in total.

-The quantitative and qualitative results for the OOD avoidance experiments are shown in Fig.~\ref{fig:spot_ood_results}, where we used \cvardyn{} with $\alpha=0.9$ and executed 3 round trips.
-We considered the terrain as OOD if the normalized densities for the traction predictor's latent features fell below 0 (i.e., less familiar than terrain traversed during training) based on empirical tuning.
+The qualitative and quantitative results for the OOD avoidance experiments are shown in Fig.~\ref{fig:spot_ood_qualitative} and Fig.~\ref{fig:spot_ood_quantitative_results}.
+We considered the terrain as OOD if the normalized densities for the traction predictor's latent features fell below 0 (i.e., the 0-th percentile of the densities observed for all the training data), but a more conservative threshold may be used based on empirical tuning.

+Compared to the training environment shown in Fig.~\ref{fig:spot_exp_setup_highlevel}, the test environment shown in Fig.~\ref{fig:spot_ood_qualitative} contained much taller vegetation for which we did not collect training data for.
+As a result, the traction predictions for the tall vegetation terrain produced high epistemic uncertainty and the associated terrain was marked as OOD.

 Without avoiding OOD terrain, the robot was more prone to getting stuck in local minima and required human interventions to drive to the robot to areas with feasible trajectories to goal.
 In contrast, the planner that avoided OOD terrain achieved better time-to-goal without requiring human interventions.
-This conclusion is also consistent with Fig.~\ref{fig:conf_score_benchmark} in that avoiding OOD improves the success rate.